 I did however stumble across a unique ‘hole in the wall’.
 To be honest, it was my son Luke, whose curiosity got the better of him, who discovered it.
 We followed him through a gap in the ancient stonework.
-With no apparent signage or indication of what was below, we climbed down numerous stone steps only to discover the coolest cliff-top bar packed with sunbathers and tombstoners.
+With no apparent signage or indication of what was below, we climbed down numerous stone steps only to discover the coolest cliff-top bar, packed with sunbathers and tombstoners.
 For those of you who have not come across that term, tombstoners are people who jump off high (and sometimes dangerous) rocks into the ocean.

 I asked the barman if he had a card or even an address.
 He looked at me perplexed and said that the less people who found the bar, the better.
 An unusual form of marketing, I thought!
-It’s called Café Bard, but keep it to yourself 😉 .
-Everyone was chilled out sitting on cheap white plastic chairs or sunbathing on the rocks.
-With no wifi, it was nice to see everyone enjoying the view, rather than posting social media updates.
-In fact I heard a Californian girl ask a waiter for the wifi password and his response was classic; ‘why would you want that in a place like this?’
-The bar reminded me of a scene from my student days.
-For an hour or more, I sat back and enjoyed a few beers and watched the daredevils jump from crazy heights.
-I wondered, with some trepidation, if that would be my children someday.
+It’s called Café Bard, but keep it to yourself… Everyone was chilled out sitting on cheap white plastic chairs, or sunbathing on the rocks with towels they clearly brought from home.

 The surrounding walls are one of the main attractions – you have to climb them.
 If you are not feeling energetic, or like me, have small kids with you, you can choose to climb one half.
 This takes about thirty – forty minutes.
-Enter at the gate beside the port and exit at St Saviour’s church – this is less strenuous than the other half.
+Dubrovnik Tips: Enter at the gate beside the port and exit at St Saviour’s church – this is less strenuous than the other half.

-This fortress is now a museum depicting the homeland war.
+This fortress is now a museum depicting the Homeland War.
 Although many of the articles are in Croatian only, it was very moving.
 To think this war happened just over 20 years ago is staggering.
 Watching news footage of the war from the BBC made you appreciate how much has changed in 20 years.
 The vibrant city below shows no outward signs of the atrocities that took place.